-This is the fourth album from Natanas, a one-man Black Metal band from the US.
+This is the début album from Polish Black/Doom/Sludge Metal band Sigihl.

 Sigihl play their Black Metal with added elements of Sludge, Doom and Drone.

 This is special, in a disgustingly infectious way.
 There’s no guitar, but there is a saxophone.
 Sigihl make Black Metal art by their own rules.
 It’s intriguing, depraved and utterly compelling.

 Calling it Black Metal though is a bit misleading, as although Black Metal is an integral component of their writing, equally important is the Doom/Sludge influence.

 The bass-heavy distortion is combined with a saxophone sound that seems dredged up from the most sinister and worrying parts of a Silent Hill game.
 It’s unusual and instantly appealing.
 Sigihl have really worked out how to get the most from emotive filthiness.

 The wailing vocals are buried by the bass and provide an unhinged counterpoint to the plaintive saxophone melodies.

 The repetitive dirge/Drone-like nature of the music is infectious and draws you in, eager to experience the joyful misery that this cavalcade of woe is pedalling.

 Sigihl have created a listening experience that’s almost tangible enough to touch.